 When making a grant of assistance for an ICL, VLA will consider the ability of the parties to the dispute to contribute to the associated costs.
 This includes costs associated with preparation of a family report and the professional costs and associated with the grant of legal assistance for the ICL.

-We may determine an amount to be paid by each party, taking into account their:
+VLA may determine an amount to be paid by each party, considering their:

 - capacity to pay